CAFAudit/audit-service/caf-audit/README.md

 	    <version>1.0.0-SNAPSHOT</version>
 	</dependency>

-### Audit Connection

-Regardless of whether you choose to use a generated client-side library, or to use `caf-audit` directly, you must first create an `AuditConnection` object.

-This object represents a logical connection to the datastore (that is, Elasticsearch in the current implementation).
-It is a thread-safe object. ***Please take into account that this object requires some time to construct.
-The application should hold on to it and re-use it, rather than constantly re-construct it.***

-The `AuditConnection` object can be constructed using the static `createConnection()` method in the `AuditConnectionFactory` class.
-This method takes a `ConfigurationSource` parameter, which is the standard method of configuration in CAF.

-### Configuration in CAF
+### ConfigurationSource

+[comment]: <> (The caf-audit Getting-Started.md documentation content contains duplication of the ConfigurationSource section.
+It is important that any changes here must also be included within the Getting-Started.md content.)

-You may already have a CAF Configuration Source in your application.
-It is a general framework that abstracts away the source of the configuration, allowing it to come from environment variables, files, a REST service, or potentially a custom source which better integrates with the host application.
+You may already have a CAF configuration source in your application.
+It is a general framework that abstracts the source of the configuration, allowing it to come from any of the following:

+- environment variables
+- files
+- a REST service
+- a custom source that better integrates with the host application.

+A `ConfigurationSource` object is required for the [`AuditConnectionFactory`](#AuditConnectionFactory) object to produce an [`AuditConnection`](#AuditConnection) object.

-If you're not already using CAF's Configuration mechanism, then here is some sample code to generate a ConfigurationSource object.
+If you're not already using CAF's configuration mechanism, this sample code illustrates the generation of a `ConfigurationSource` object.

 	import com.hpe.caf.api.*;
 	import com.hpe.caf.cipher.NullCipherProvider;
 	import com.hpe.caf.config.system.SystemBootstrapConfiguration;
 	import com.hpe.caf.naming.ServicePath;
 	import com.hpe.caf.util.ModuleLoader;

 	public static ConfigurationSource createCafConfigSource() throws Exception
 	{
 	    System.setProperty("CAF_CONFIG_PATH", "/etc/sampleapp/config");
 	    System.setProperty("CAF_APPNAME", "sampleappgroup/sampleapp");

 	    BootstrapConfiguration bootstrap = new SystemBootstrapConfiguration();
 	    Cipher cipher = ModuleLoader.getService(CipherProvider.class, NullCipherProvider.class).getCipher(bootstrap);
 	    ServicePath path = bootstrap.getServicePath();